-Template: Request for Information (RFI)
+Benefits of a Request for Information (RFI)

-- Information is gathered in a formal, structured and comparable way.
+- Information is gathered in a formal, structured, and comparable way.

 - Suppliers understand that there is a competition going on.